apiato/apiato/README.md

 **Apiato** is a framework for building scalable and testable API-Centric Applications with PHP, build on top of Laravel.

-It is designed to help you build scalable API's faster, by providing tools and functionalities that facilitates the development of any API-Centric App.
+It is designed to help you build scalable API's faster, by providing tools and functionalities that facilitate the development of any API-Centric App.

 Apiato uses the best frameworks, tools and conventions in a very creative way, to deliver a rich set of features for a modern PHP Application.

+**Why!?
-**Why!?** Because setting up a solid API from scratch is time consuming (and of course, time is money!).
+Because setting up a solid API from scratch is time-consuming (and of course, time is money!).
 Apiato gives you the core features of robust API's fully documented, for free; so you can focus on writing your business logic, thus deliver faster to your clients.

 <details>
     <summary>Why API-Centric Apps?</summary>